Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 As stated earlier, *most* checkers have a single checker object, but not all. *Subcehckers* do not have one on their own, as they are most commonly built in another checker that does.
 For example, many checkers are implemented by having a checker object which models something (like dynamic memory allocation), and enabling certain subcheckers of it will make the modeling part emit certain reports (like emitting a report for double delete errors).
 Practically, subcheckers most of the time can be regarded as checker options to the *main checker*.

+Natually, all subcheckers depend on their main checkers.

 Command line options
 """"""""""""""""""""